 9. New York Giants - Brandon Scherff OT, Iowa

 The Giants offensive line and QB Eli Manning needs a player like Scherff who can actually play offensive tackle unlike OT Justin Pugh who needs to be kicked inside at guard.
 The Giants run game wasn't good last season as they averaged just 3.6 yards per carry.

-10. St. Louis Rams - Amari Cooper WR, Alabama
+10. St. Louis Rams - Kevin White WR, West Virginia

 The Rams have tried to upgrade the receiving corps over the years.
-They just haven't been very good at doing it and QB Sam Bradford always seems to be hurt.
-It's probably not likely that Cooper falls to them but they need to get someone who can step in and be the guy.
-WR Kenny Britt is a free agent and WR Tavon Austin hasn't developed into the big time playmaker he was supposed to be.
+They just haven't been very good at doing it and newly acquired QB Nick Foles needs some elite weapons.
+It's probably not likely that White falls to them but they need to get someone who can step in and be the guy.
+They re-signed WR Kenny Britt which is good but WR Tavon Austin hasn't developed into the big time playmaker he was supposed to be.

 Minnesota had a good defense in 2014 but they still have some holes to fill before they can become an excellent defense.
-One of those holes is at safety.
-Collins is a heavy hitter with good range in coverage and would help out S Harrison Smith a lot.
+One of those holes is at cornerback.
+Waynes is a lengthy, fast CB that can shut down receivers as he plays the ball in the air well.
+Waynes is also pretty physical and will support the run.
 The Vikings have to get better in the secondary so they won't continually get burned by the Packers, Lions and Bears' offensive weapons.